What exactly is Parent-Child Relationship | Why it’s Important

-When hearing these words ‘parent-child relationship’ what comes to your mind?
-Although it sounds simple to answer there is a more deep understanding of it.
-Parent-Child Relationship has to do with a unique and lasting bond between a parent and his child.
+When you hear the words ‘parent-child relationship’, what comes to your mind?
+Although it sounds simple to answer, there is a deeper understanding.
+Parent-Child Relationship involves a unique and lasting bond between a parent and child.

-To understand the relationship between parents and children, we must look at the ways in which parents and children interact physically, emotionally, and socially.
+To understand the relationship between parents and children, we must look at how parents and children interact physically, emotionally, and socially.
 Think about your parents.

 How has your relationship with your parents affected who you are today, or are you?
-Many psychologists believe that parent-child relationships are very important in determining who we are and how we interact with others and the world.
+Many psychologists believe that parent-child relationships are essential in determining who we are and how we interact with others and the world.

-I tell you Parenting is the most rewarding and fulfilling work you can ever think of although it can be very stressful.
+Parenting is the most rewarding and fulfilling work you can imagine, although it can be very stressful.

 What is Parent-child Relationship?

-According to study.com, Parent-child relationship refers to the unique and enduring bond between a caregiver and his or her child.
+According to study.com, the Parent-child relationship refers to the unique and enduring bond between a caregiver and their child.

-Similarly, it deals with the interaction between parents and children.
-How they relate physically, mentally and socially.
+Similarly, it deals with how parents and children relate physically, mentally and socially.

 Description

-Many psychologists believe that the relationships between parents and children are very important in determining who we become and how we relate to others and the world.
+Many psychologists believe that the relationships between parents and children determine who we become and how we relate to others and the world.

-However, this relationship lays the foundation for the child’s personality, life choices, and general behavior.
+However, this relationship lays the foundation for the child’s personality, life choices, and general behaviour.
 It can also affect your physical, physical, mental and emotional health.

 The impact of a positive parent-child relationship cannot be over-emphasized